unlock-protocol/docs/docs/core-protocol/public-lock/deploying-locks.md

 Contract upgrades can only be made using new versions that are supported by the protocol (ie. approved by the DAO) and can only be triggered by a lock manager on _their_ lock(s).
 The core team, the DAO, or anyone else **not** able to upgrade locks.

-See ["Access Control"](../../core-protocol/public-lock/access-control/) for mpre details on the roles and permissions.
+See ["Contract Management"](../../core-protocol/public-lock/access-control/) for more details on the roles and permissions.

 :::caution
 If a Lock manager renounces their role, leaving no lock manager, then a Lock can no longer be upgraded.